baroquon/reefpoints/source/posts/2016-08-10-upcoming-developments-ember.md

 - Developers have to decide between using the pod or classic app structure.
 - Addons are directly mixed into the codebase and therefore present opportunities for name collision.
-- Module resolution rules are esoteric and and inefficient.
+- Module resolution rules are esoteric and inefficient.

 The proposed solution to these problems does a major refactor of default Ember app structure.
 Replacing `app` at the top level is a new directory called `src` which can contain several subdirectories (`data`, `init`, `ui`, `utils`, and `services`).
 Here's an example of what this could look like in a blogging application, as shown in the RFC: